jhinkey/sprint-assignment/manage_sprints.md

 ## Update issue status

-The Scrum board is an easy place to monitor sprint progress and update issue status.
+The scrum board is an easy place to monitor sprint progress and update issue status.
 The goal is to complete all sprint issues before the end of the sprint.

 1. In your [Project](./placeholder) left navigation, click `Board`.
-Your Scrum board appears, showing the current sprint issues in the three columns:
+Your scrum board appears, showing the current sprint issues in the three columns:

     - `TODO`
     - `IN PROGRESS`